Note: Files are in Adobe (PDF) format.

 Current assets

-Current assets increased by $8.5 million or 10.5% from $81.0 million as at 30 June 2024 to $89.5 million as at 31 December 2024 mainly due to increase in trade and other receivables partially offset by the decrease in cash and bank balances due to repayment of bank borrowings.
+The increase in current assets of $12.1 million or 14.9% from $81.0 million as at 30 June 2024 to $93.1 million as at 30 June 2025 was mainly due to an increase in cash and bank balances and trade and other receivables offset by the decrease in contract assets.

 Non-current liabilities